Jobs Board for Student Work @ SE

 - Sodexo, the SE Food Service Provider is seeking several Work Study student workers to assist as Cashier for morning duty, Dish Room worker during lunch, a Bakery Prep assistant and morning and/or evening Servers.
 Wait Staff are also needed.
 Many types of jobs available at Sodexo for both cafe and for catering.
 Must be dependable/reliable, self-motivated, with good attention to detail.
 Organizational skills are essential, along with good attitude and willingness to learn.
 Will work around your schedule.
 Please visit the cafeteria to ask for a Sodexo application.
 Ask for Ms. Sandy, in the SE Student Union Cafe, to get details about the jobs available for students and bring along a copy of your class schedule when applying.

 - SE’s Career Management Center (CMC) is accepting applications for a Work Study student worker to assist the Director with various CMC duties.
 Seeking a sophomore or junior Work Study, with a Major in Accounting (not required, but preferred).
 Must be willing to be trained on SE systems/processes, including SkyLite, JobSTORM student/alumni and other related systems.
 Must be flexible with a positive attitude.
 Knowledgeable about Microsoft Excel and Word.
 Duties include, but not limited to, data entry, answering phones, greeting customers, assisting with events, such as career fairs, workshops and other types.
 Must have excellent communication skills, including customer service, phone and related office communication skills.
 Must be organized, with an eye for details.
 Will work closely with other student workers, CE Coordinator and Director.
 Other duties as assigned.
 Please bring a completed copy of the Application for Student Employment and a copy of your current class schedule to the Welcome Center, west end, Career Management Center.
 Apply in person.
-Read below and follow the instructions to make a good impression.
+Scroll toward the bottom of this page and read below and follow the instructions to make a good impression.

 Off-Campus Jobs: The CMC has a few listings for Off-Campus jobs with companies not associated with the University.
 The CMC is located in the SE Welcome Center across from the campus Book Store.